Ty France Player Props: Mariners vs. Rangers

 Rangers Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Rangers pitching staff ranks 22nd in MLB.
+- The 8.4 strikeouts per nine innings compiled by the Rangers pitching staff ranks 23rd in the league.

-- The Rangers have a 3.68 team ERA that ranks fifth among all MLB pitching staffs.
+- The Rangers have a 3.62 team ERA that ranks third across all league pitching staffs.

-- Rangers pitchers combine to surrender the third-fewest home runs in baseball (52 total, 0.9 per game).
+- Rangers pitchers combine to surrender 52 home runs (0.9 per game), the third-fewest in the league.

-- In his last time out on Friday, the right-hander tossed seven innings against the Baltimore Orioles, giving up one earned run while surrendering four hits.
+- His last time out was on Saturday against the Baltimore Orioles, when the left-hander went seven innings, surrendering one earned run while giving up four hits.

+- The 31-year-old has an ERA of 3.76, with 9 strikeouts per nine innings, in 10 games this season.
+Opponents are batting .211 against him.

 © 2023 Data Skrive.
 All rights reserved.